A Girls Weekend Away

 The Civil War isn’t this gallery’s claim to fame.
 Lord Nelson’s Gallery in Downtown Gettysburg specializes in Eastern Indian and Frontier art of the French and Indian War periods.
 The gallery also features nostalgic fine art and handcrafted gifts.
 Lord Nelson’s is tucked on the first floor of the James Gettys Hotel, named after the town’s founder Samuel Gettys.

-The Historic Fairfield Inn has served many nationally-recognized historic figures such as Patrick Henry and Robert E. Lee, but today it stands as a reminder that the Civil War wasn’t just about Gettysburg.
+The historic Mansion House 1757 has served many nationally-recognized historic figures such as Patrick Henry and Robert E. Lee, but today it stands as a reminder that the Civil War wasn’t just about Gettysburg.
 Nearby towns like Fairfield, Pa., each played a part in the battle and the course of American history.
-Today, the tavern serves visitors nearly 255 years after it opened and one of its signature dishes includes its famous chicken and biscuits.
+Today, the tavern serves visitors nearly 255 years after it opened, their farm to table restaurant and Squire Miller’s Tavern serve up quality food, beverage, and service with unique takes on traditional favorites.

 And last, but definitely not least, is the Gettysburg National Military Park, a big reason why millions of visitors travel from around the world to Gettysburg each year.
 These 6,000 hallowed acres of battle ground witnessed one of the biggest moments of our nation’s history as 170,000 soldiers clashed on this farmland surrounding the town of Gettysburg.
 Today, the 26 miles of roadway lead visitors past key locations such as Devil’s Den, Culp’s Hill, Little Round Top, and The Angle.
 The 1,300 monuments, markers and plaques are descriptive narratives of the three-day battle and the hundreds of cannons that surround the battlefield are reminders of the power of war.